JossPicardal/White-Hat-AI/README.md

-First version for 2020 science fair
+First version prototype for 2020 science fair

-Written in python code
+Written in python 3.9.0
+Code by Joss Mikeal Picardal